© April 11, 2017 | Schulter Etyang

 Years later as I have thought back through my worship leading years, I have since begun to carefully consider ideas that may have enabled and reinforced ideas that were contrary to the New Covenant.
 Lifting our hands in surrender is one of those things we do during worship that I believe enable and reinforce these thoughts in people.

 - Our salvation was forced on us.
 It was a forceful surrender – we did not do it willingly.
 We were forced to because a superior force had outrun us or we wanted to escape judgment (hell).
 Kinda like a get out of jail card.

 So let’s deal with this charismatic sacred cow bite by bite…

 Or are we?
 Are we enemies of God?
-Are born again people still considered enemies by God?
-Can you be His son or daughter and still be an enemy against your heavenly Father?
-Do you see the oxymoron here.
+Are born again people still considered enemies of God?
+Can you be His son or daughter and still be an enemy of your heavenly Father?
+Do you see the paradox here?

 Paul in Romans 5:10 and Colossians 1:21 declares that we were enemies of God.
 We became enemies because of what Adam did at the garden.
 Adam disobeyed God and thus the whole of humanity disobeyed.
 Adam sinned therefore all sinned.
 As the federal head of humanity did, we all did.
 We are not sinners because we sin.
 We sin because we are inherently sinners.
 (Romans 5:12, 15, 18, 19)

 God has forcefully conquered us